hvpham-yorku/project-group-2-fitiva/README.md

 # Fitiva - Workout Training Planner

 Fitiva is a web application for personalized workout planning, serving both fitness enthusiasts and trainers.
+Note for TAs: Please check docs/ folder for log.md and other files for the deliverable marking

 ## Team